bitcoin-dot-org/developer.bitcoin.org/reference/rpc/getblockcount.rst

 ``getblockcount``

-Returns the number of blocks in the longest blockchain.
+Returns the height of the most-work fully-validated chain.

+The genesis block has height 0.

 Result
 ~~~~~~